Dobiasd/frugally-deep/README.md

 **frugally-deep**

 * **is a small header-only library without external dependencies.**
-* supports not only [sequential models](https://keras.io/getting-started/sequential-model-guide/) but also more complex computational graphs created with the [functional API](https://keras.io/getting-started/functional-api-guide/).
+* supports inference (`model.predict`) not only [sequential models](https://keras.io/getting-started/sequential-model-guide/) but also computational graphs with a more complex topology, created with the [functional API](https://keras.io/getting-started/functional-api-guide/).
 * uses only the CPU (single threaded).